nordholm/nordholm.github.io/_posts/2020-05-02-frontlineai.md

 ---
 layout: post
-title: FrontlineAI: Better customer service experiences through digital humans
+title: FrontlineAI\: Better customer service experiences through digital humans
 ---

-This post was first published on the [SAP Community Blog](https://blogs.sap.com/2019/02/27/frontlineai-better-customer-service-experiences-through-digital-humans/).

-###

 I would like to share some experiences and insights about a product that my colleagues and I have developed for one of our customers.
 In this project we drew on a range of established and exponential technologies to deliver a state of the art solution.